 What happens after treatment for childhood leukemia?

-Following treatment for childhood leukemia, the main concerns for most families are the immediate and long-term effects of the leukemia and its treatment, and concerns about possible recurrence of the cancer.
+During and after treatment for childhood leukemia, the main concerns for most families are the short- and long-term effects of the leukemia and its treatment, and concerns about the leukemia coming back.

-It is certainly understandable to want to put the leukemia and its treatment behind you and to get back to a life that doesn’t revolve around the cancer.
+It’s certainly normal to want to put the leukemia and its treatment behind you and to get back to a life that doesn’t revolve around cancer.
 But it’s important to realize that follow-up care is a central part of this process that offers your child the best chance for recovery and long-term survival.

 For several years after treatment, regular follow-up exams will be very important.
-The doctors will continue to watch for possible signs of leukemia, as well as for short-term and long-term side effects of treatment.
+The doctors will watch for possible signs of leukemia, as well as for short-term and long-term side effects of treatment.

-If leukemia does recur, it is most often while the child is still being treated or within a year or so after finishing treatment.
-It is unusual for ALL or AML to return if there are no signs of the disease within the next 2 years.
+If leukemia does come back, it is most often while the child is still being treated or within a year or so after finishing treatment.
+It is unusual for an acute leukemia (ALL or AML) to return if there are no signs of the disease within the next 2 years.

-A benefit of follow-up care is that it gives you a chance to discuss questions and concerns that arise during and after your child’s recovery.
+A benefit of follow-up care is that it gives you a chance to discuss questions and concerns that come up during and after your child’s recovery.
 For example, almost any cancer treatment can have side effects.
-Some may last for a few weeks to several months, but others can be permanent.
-It is important to report any new symptoms to the doctor right away, so that the cause can be found and treated, if needed.
+Some go away soon after treatment, but others can last a long time, or might not even show up until years later.
+It’s important to report any new symptoms to the doctor right away, so that the cause can be found and treated, if needed.